Costa Rica Itinerary: 7-10 Days

 LODGING: Hostel Plinio : A tree-house style hostel with great views and a beautiful pool

-Take a shuttle from Quepos to San Jose late at night (arranged in advance), and you can sleep through the boring drive back without wasting much daylight.
+Take a shuttle from Quepos to San Jose late at night, and you can sleep through the boring drive back without wasting much daylight.

 Manuel Antonio, Quepos, Costa Rica Beach